Do you ever have days where you just have no idea what to do with your bullet journal?

 Oh!
 If you came across any tools that you have to know about, I write about many of them in other blog posts!
 You can read this post about my seven tools to make beautiful bullet journals, or read this post about how Amazon is a one stop shop for most bullet journal supplies (including many of the ones seen in this post)!

-Also, please tell me what your favorite thing you discovered from these accounts in the comments!
+Also, please tell me what your favorite thing you discovered from these accounts are in the comments!

 PS- For those who are super passionate about bullet journals, the blogging community is wide open!
 It’s been an incredible journey, so definitely consider starting a bullet journal blog.
 You can read an article about it here, or feel free to contact me here if you have questions.